- Identify typical cognitive developmental milestones in school-age children.

-- Model the values of caring, respect, honesty, and responsibility.
+- Model the values of kindness, respect, honesty, and responsibility.

-- Make sure that the space is culturally sensitive and that there are no negative portrayals of different genders, races, or ethnicities.
+- Make sure that the family child care environment is culturally sensitive and that there are no negative portrayals of different genders, races, or ethnicities.

-- Ensure the space reflects the needs and interests of school-age children.
+- Ensure that the space reflects the needs and interests of school-age children.

-- Provide spaces where school-age children can cool down or de-stress.
+- Provide spaces where school-age children can relax and be alone.

 - Allow school-age children to design or personalize part of the space.

 - Implement activities where children and youth can use their strengths and abilities.

 Observing school-age children and youth can help you see where they are developmentally, which is important as you plan learning experiences for them.
 Read, review and complete the Stages of Development Observation activity.
 Then share with a trainer, coach, or family child care administrator.

 How might you support school-age children’s strengths or developmental assets through your planned experiences and activities?
 Browse through the resources on the Strengthening School-Age Children’s Development: Resource Sheet.
 Identify ideas about how you might help strengthen and support school-age children’s development through your program activities.